Hoyasumii/bee-movie/README.md

 Pound those petunias, you striped stem-suckers!

-All of you, drain those flowe
+All of you, drain those flower